 It’s a message you dread to see.
 When you plug in your external hard drive and see a fatal error message on your screen, you wonder what could possibly be wrong?
 With your crucial data stored in your external drive, you just hope against hope that everything is going to be okay.
-The last thing you need is for your external hard drive to fail you.
+The last thing you need is for your external hard drive to fail you, or even worse – a hard drive crash.

 Well, the good news is that this error is not necessarily a death sentence- as most people think and it’s always possible to not only restore the data but also fully recover the hard drive.